HackYourFuture/JavaScript1/README.md

 A basic program with multiple functions (reacting to user input)

 ### Week 4-6:
-A tool capable of loading a JSON file and repreenting it in the DOM
+A tool capable of loading a JSON file and representing it in the DOM

 ### Week 7-9:
 A web app with external data source using at least one API 《〠_〠》